-You’d be hard-pressed to find an app which doesn’t store some kind of data.
+You’d be hard-pressed to find an app that doesn’t store some kind of data.
 That’s why most likely you will be asked about what kind of databases you’ve worked with.
-Was your experience limited to relational databases (PostgreSQL, MySQL etc.) or perhaps some NoSQL databases too (MongoDB, Elasticsearch)?
+Was your experience limited to relational databases (PostgreSQL, MySQL, etc.) or perhaps some NoSQL databases too (MongoDB, Elasticsearch)?
 Methods of query optimization may also likely show up during a Node.js interview.

 Some typical Node.js database interview questions may be as follows:

 - Describe the difference between optimistic locking and pessimistic locking.

 - What are the main factors to consider when choosing a database for a project?

 - The pros and cons of using non-relational databases.